 Examines Jesus Christ as a person in the light of the questions "Who do people say that I am?" and "Who do you say that I am?"
 (Mark 8:27, 29), and in the light of the answers given to these questions from the beginning of Christianity down to our own day.
-The amount of work required for upper-division credit will differ in both quantity and quality from that required for lower-division credit.
+Fulfills Core Curriculum Religious Studies requirement.